qlik-oss/server-side-extension/examples/python/HelloWorld/README.md

 ```

 ### `NoCache` function
 If for some reason you need to update the result each time you make a selection, you can disable the cache by setting the `qlik-cache` variable to 'no-store' in the header.
 Except for setting the header, the function is exactly the same as the `Cache` function described above.
-In the resulting Sense document you will notice that the date-time stamp is updated every time you change your selections.
+In the resulting Qlik document you will notice that the date-time stamp is updated every time you change your selections.

 ```python
 @staticmethod